6 Basic Steps to Getting Married and Living Happily Ever After

 1. Find someone you like a lot

-Finding someone you love a lot is the first step to getting married, which is very obvious.
+Finding someone you love a lot is one of the first marriage steps to getting married, which is very obvious.

 Although finding the right partner is one of the first steps to getting married, this may be the longest and most involved step of the whole process.